kubakolecki/opall/README.md

 ```bash
 cmake -B opall_build -S opall -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS_RELEASE="-O0"
 ```
 The cmake build environment is now configured.
 As you see we are configuring with `-DCMAKE_CXX_FLAGS_RELEASE="-O0"` flag, which means lowest level of compiler optimization.
-In g++ I got wrong results while builing with `-O1` or higher.
+In g++ I got wrong results while building with `-O1` or higher.
 This is not the case when building with Visual Studio.

 - Build the binaries:
 ```bash
 cmake --build opall_build -j 4
 ```
-Hopefully no errors should occure.
+Hopefully no errors should occur.

 - Similarly as after Windows build you can now test the binaries using sample data.
 Navigate to the top level `opall` directory.